Kitura/Kitura-Benchmarks/Bench-Kitura-TechEmpower/README.md

 # Kitura-Bench-TechEmpower
 This project contains a number of Kitura-based implementations of the TechEmpower benchmarks using different database connectors.

-The benchmarks implement 5 of the 6 testcases (test 4, Fortunes, is not yet implemented).
-Kitura currently does not have an ORM, therefore these are considered 'raw' implementations.
+The majority of the source is a replica of https://github.com/TechEmpower/FrameworkBenchmarks/tree/master/frameworks/Swift/kitura and should be kept in sync whenever that upstream project is updated.

+This project implements the 6 benchmarks specified by the FrameworkBenchmarks project (https://github.com/TechEmpower/FrameworkBenchmarks/wiki/Project-Information-Framework-Tests-Overview).

+- `TechEmpower`: an implementation of the simple `/plaintext` and `/json` benchmarks (that do not involve DB interaction).
-- `TechEmpowerPsqlPool`: a work-in-progress implementation of the TechEmpower benchmarks on Kitura, using the Perfect-PostgreSQL database connector.
+- `TechEmpowerPostgres`: an implementation of the DB benchmarks on Kitura, using the Swift-Kuery-PostgreSQL database connector.
+There is no use of the ORM, therefore this is considered a 'raw' implementation.
-- `TechEmpowerKuery`: a work-in-progress implementation of the TechEmpower benchmarks on Kitura using [Swift Kuery](https://github.com/IBM-Swift/Swift-Kuery).
-It supports all [plugins supported by Swift Kuery](https://github.com/IBM-Swift/Swift-Kuery#list-of-plugins) which can be switched between using the `DB` environment variable, which defaults to `postgresql`.
+- `TechEmpowerPostgresORM`: Equivalent to `TechEmpowerPostgres`, but uses Swift-Kuery-ORM.
+- `TechEmpowerPostgresORMCodable`: Equivalent to `TechEmpowerPostgresORM`, but uses Codable routing where possible (`/db`, `/queries` and `/updates`).
+Fortunes uses raw routing as it is not (currently) possible to return HTML from a Codable route.
-- `TechEmpowerKueryPostgres`: an alternate implementation of TechEmpowerKuery, which uses the Swift-Kuery-PostgreSQL connector directly rather than the full Kuery API.
+- `TechEmpowerMongoKitten`: an alternate implementation of `TechEmpowerPostgres`, talking to MongoDB using MongoKitten.
-- `TechEmpowerCouch`: A CouchDB implementation of TechEmpower, using Kitura-CouchDB.
+- `TechEmpowerCouch`: A (stale) implementation using Kitura-CouchDB.
+Note that CouchDB is not a DB backend that TechEmpower supports.

-The `TechEmpowerPsqlPool`, `TechEmpowerKuery` (with `DB=postgresql`) and `TechEmpowerKueryPostgres` targets requires a database, for which you can follow the steps below.
+The `TechEmpowerPostgres` (et al) targets require a database, for which you can follow the steps below.

 # Initial Setup